15 Places To Flip Unwanted Items for Profit

 1. Price Properly

-Check out what similar items on the sites are priced for before setting your own prices.
+Check out what similar items on the sites are priced for before setting your prices.

 Too expensive and no one will buy from you.
 Too cheap in comparison and people might think something is wrong with the item.